WangLabforComputationalBiology/VisionMol/README.md

 # VisionMol 1.1 (Meta Quest Version) public release

 VisionMol is a protein molecule visualization app specifically designed for VR.
-It allows users to visually view and manipulate structural models of biological macromolecules such as proteins in an immersive 3D virtual environment. https://visionmol.surge.sh/#/en-us/README
+It allows users to visually view and manipulate structural models of biological macromolecules such as proteins in an immersive 3D virtual environment.
+Detailed documentation could be fround at https://visionmol.surge.sh/#/en-us/README

 ## VisionMol 1.1 Features